ellisalicante/ELLIS-Alicante-website/_posts/2020-11-18-ELLIS_PHD_video.en.md

 excerpt_separator: <!--more-->
 ---

-The [ELLIS PhD program](https://www.youtube.com/watch?v=oQKoiy1qWH0) has been launched.
-Are you an incoming PhD student interested in performing excellent Machine Learning-based research in two European countries?
-Please apply to the program at the [ELLIS PhD Program: Call for Applications](https://ellis.eu/news/ellis-phd-program-call-for-applications).
+The [ELLIS PhD and postdoc program](https://www.youtube.com/watch?v=oQKoiy1qWH0) has been launched.
+Are you an incoming PhD student or a postdoc interested in performing excellent Machine Learning-based research in two European countries?
+Please apply to the program at the [ELLIS PhD and postdoc Program: Call for Applications](https://ellis.eu/news/ellis-phd-program-call-for-applications).

 <!--more-->